Objective of MMZ-GLOSA

 The project has thus demonstrated that the GLOSA-enabled corridor can be carefully chosen so that no adverse traffic impacts result from application of the MVP-GLOSA.

-The results on the Deurneseweg in Helmond show that about 90% of the test vehicles receive a speed recommendation, of which 70% can pass the intersection without speed variation.
-This result meets the stated objectives above expectations.
+The results on Deurneseweg in Helmond show that approximately 90% of the test vehicles receive a speed recommendation, of which 70% can pass the intersection without speed variation.
+This result meets the set objectives above expectations.

 Challenges